pavelroybiswas/HTML_training/README.md

-# HTML_training
-I am learning HTML/CSS and github at the same time.
+# Last Update Logs (add new entries at the top)

+Date: 30/Nov/2025
+Time: 7:57pm
+Author: Pavel